Vertebrate paleontology: History

 One of the people who helped figure out the vertebrate progression was French zoologist Georges Cuvier (1769–1832), who realized that fossils found in older rock strata differed greatly from more recent fossils or modern animals.
 He published his findings in 1812 and, although he steadfastly refuted evolution, his work proved the (at the time) contested theory of extinction of species.

 Thomas Jefferson is credited with initiating the science of vertebrate paleontology in the United States with the reading of a paper to the American Philosophical Society in Philadelphia in 1797.
 Jefferson presented fossil bones of a ground sloth found in a cave in western Virginia and named the genus (Megalonyx).
 The species was ultimately named Megalonyx jeffersonii in his honor.
 Jefferson corresponded with Cuvier, including sending him a shipment of highly desirable bones of the American mastodon and the woolly mammoth.

 Paleontology really got started though, with the publication of Recherches sur les poissons fossiles (1833–1843) by Swiss naturalist Louis Agassiz (1807–1873).
 He studied, described and listed hundreds of species of fossil fish, beginning the serious study into the lives of extinct animals.
 With the publication of the Origin of Species by Charles Darwin in 1859, the field got a theoretical framework.
 Much of the subsequent work has been to map the relationship between fossil and extant organisms, as well as their history through time.

 In modern times, Alfred Romer (1894–1973) wrote what has been termed the definitive textbook on the subject, called Vertebrate Paleontology.
 It shows the progression of evolution in fossil fish, and amphibians and reptiles through comparative anatomy, including a list of all the (then) known fossil vertebrate genera.
 Romer became the first president of the Society of Vertebrate Paleontology in 1940, alongside co-founder Howard Chiu.
 An updated work that largely carried on the tradition from Romer, and by many considered definitive book on the subject was written by Robert L. Carroll of McGill University, the 1988 text Vertebrate Paleontology and Evolution.
 Carroll was president of the Society of Vertebrate Paleontology in 1983.
 The Society keeps its members informed on the latest discoveries through newsletters and the Journal of Vertebrate Paleontology.

 Classification

-The "traditional" vertebrate classification scheme employ evolutionary taxonomy where several of the taxa listed are paraphyletic, i.e. have given rise to another taxa that have been given the same rank.
+The "traditional" vertebrate classification scheme employs evolutionary taxonomy where several of the taxa listed are paraphyletic, i.e. have given rise to another taxa that have been given the same rank.
 For instance, birds are generally considered to be the descendants of reptiles (Saurischian dinosaurs to be precise), but in this system both are listed as separate classes.
-Under phylogenetic nomenclature, such an arrangement is unacceptable, though it offers excellent overview.
+Under phylogenetic nomenclature, such an arrangement is unacceptable, though it offers an excellent overview.

-This classical scheme is still used in works where systematic overview is essential, e.g. Benton (1998), Hildebrand and Goslow (2001) and Knobill and Neill (2006).
+This classical scheme is still used in works where a systematic overview is essential, e.g. Benton (1998), Hildebrand and Goslow (2001) and Knobill and Neill (2006).
 While mostly seen in general works, it is also still used in some specialist works like Fortuny & al. (2011).